earnian09/FRONTEND/README.md

 ## Starting the Node.js Server

-Run cd src and run `node server.js` to execute the server file.
+Navigate to the folder where the server file exists, enter `cd src` on your command prompt or VSC terminal and run `node server.js` to execute the server file.
 This will make sure the api is connected.

 ## Starting the Angular Project